Using Visual Studio, we can easily create a Hello World Program or Console Application in Visual Basic based on our requirements.

 In the previous chapter, we learned how to Download and Install Visual Studio on Windows Machine.
-In case, if you are not installed a visual studio, then follow the instructions to install visual studio otherwise open your visual studio.
+In case if you don't install a visual studio, then follow the instructions to install a visual studio otherwise open your visual studio.

-To create a new application in visual studio, go to Menu bar, select File à New à select a Project like as shown below.
+To create a new application in visual studio, go to the Menu bar, select File à New à select a Project as shown below.

 Once you click on Project, a new popup will open in that select Visual Basic from the left pane and choose Console App.
-In the Name section give any name for your project and select appropriate Location path to save your project files and click OK like as shown below.
+In the Name section, give any name for your project, select the appropriate Location path to save your project files, and click OK like as shown below.

 Once we click on OK button, a new console application will be created like as shown below.
-In case Module1.vb file not opened in your code editor, open the Solution Explorer menu in right side and double click on your Module1.vb file.
+If the Module1.vb file is not opened in your code editor, open the Solution Explorer menu on the right side and double click on your Module1.vb file.

 Now, replace your Module1.vb file code like as shown following to display the “Hello World” message.

-If you observe the above code, we used a lot of parameters to implement “Hello World” program in visual basic.
-In next section, we will learn all the parameters in detailed manner.
+If you observe the above code, we used many parameters to implement the “Hello World” program in visual basic.
+In the next section, we will learn all the parameters in detail.

 Imports System is the .NET Framework library namespaces and we used